The food that one must avoid post-PRP session is primarily caffeine. You may wonder why no caffeine after PRP.

 - Alcohol increases bleeding risk, dehydration, and inflammation.

 - High-dose anti-inflammatory supplements or foods such as excessive turmeric, garlic, and fish oil.
-These are blood thinners; hence, they should be laid off as advised by the physician.
+These are blood thinners and hence should be laid off as advised by a physician.

 - Processed sugars and refined carbs promote systemic inflammation.